jespereklund/poker/README.md

 4. Click the 'Deal' button again, and the cards that is not held will be swapped with new cards.

-5. Click the 'Finish Round' button to get your score and end the round.
+5. Click the 'Finish Round' button to collect your score and end the round.

 6. Repeat from 1.